 If a trial is held, the landlord must provide sufficient proof of nonpayment of rent or of any other reason for the eviction and that notice was appropriately given.
 The tenant may present any defenses or counterclaims.

-Tenant Defenses in South Carolina
+Tenant Defenses to South Carolina Eviction

 A tenant in the South Carolina eviction process may assert any of the following defenses: